 Compared to conventional bank loans, hard money loans are fairly easy to obtain.
 This is because hard money lenders often look past personal issues that may prevent you from getting a traditional loan.
 However, that does not mean that hard money lenders accept just about any property.
 There are still some important requirements a borrower and their project must meet in order for their requested loan to be approved by their lender.

 The main reasons for rejecting a loan can be summarized as follows:

-- Late Mortgage Payments.
-Many hard money lenders tend not to worry about one’s ability to service their monthly payments, however, they derive value in knowing one’s track record in terms of properties flipped in the past and to some extent their repayment history.
-Late mortgage payments are frowned upon in the lending industry generally.
+Late Mortgage Payments: Many hard money lenders tend not to worry about one’s ability to service their monthly payments.
+However, there is value to some extent in knowing one’s track record in terms of past properties flipped and repayment history.
+Late mortgage payments are frowned upon in the lending industry in general.

-- Capital Availability.
-Due to the COVID-19 pandemic, many hard money lenders have faced hardships in sourcing for capital to stay afloat and some loans have been rejected due to timing.
+Capital Availability: Due to the COVID-19 pandemic, many hard money lenders have faced hardships in sourcing for capital to stay afloat and some loans have been rejected due to timing.
 Such applicants need to have their applications reviewed now that the market is HOT.
-Plus, as always, there is no prepayment penalty, giving you more control of your projects.
+Plus, as always, with Pacific Equity & Loan, there is no prepayment penalty, giving you more control of your projects.

 At Pacific Equity and Loan, we offer options, convenience, and flexibility rolled up into one easy process for you to continue to grow.
-And don’t forget our Lakewood team is always here to help.
+If you have any questions, our Lakewood team is always here to help.